PelleLille/hsl-docs/data.rst

 .. function:: ScanKAV()

-  Scan the message using the commerial anti-virus.
+  Scan the message using the commercial anti-virus.

   :return: any viruses found
   :rtype: array